contentful/contentful.js/SETUP.md

 Axios can be vendored with `npm run vendor:browser` and `npm run vendor:node`.

 The browser vendored version runs on top of the standalone Axios browser version which is already optimized for this use case (it's not a good idea to try and run babel on top of the normal axios commonjs package as it produces an unnecessarily large file)

+Because of this, the follow-redirects dependency of axios needs to be a dependency on this package as well, otherwise it won't be installed.